matdoering/personal-page/content/authors/admin/_index.md

 #- Visitors
 ---

-I like to work on exciting IT projects.
-I have a wide range of expertise with focal points in data science, software development, and bioinformatics.
+I like to work on exciting IT projects in the AI sphere.
+I have broad interests, with focal points in data science, application architecture, and bioinformatics.